jaygpt/Skillcheck/README.md

 portal which reduces the effort of an examiner by crowd-sourcing the task of grading of using an algorithm that process certain desirably properties against strategic behavior.
 An allocation algorithm is presented, which can incentivise evaluators to evaluate exam paper.

+# THE PAPER HAS BEEN ACCEPTED BY IEEE ICBC(INTERNATIONAL CONFERENCE ON BLOCKCHAIN AND CRYPTOCURRENCY) 2020

+Link to the paper is given: http://arxiv.org/abs/2003.03540